- 2.92k views

 2. Jump on a board

-Surfing in Playa Hermosa is becoming ever more popular.
+Surfing is one of the popular things to do while on a trip to Costa Rica and Playa Hermosa is rightfuly becoming ever more popular for surfers.
 Beginners can take advantage of the experienced instructors of its surf schools, while those who have taken to a board in the past can head further out into the Pacific Ocean on dedicated boat-based surf trips to catch the very best waves.
 While gentler, the waves that reach the beach are still perfect for body boarding.
 Larger waves can be found at Playa del Coco ten minutes away, which attracts surfers from around the world.

 3. Get the adrenaline flowing